harlanhaskins/swift/docs/SIL.rst

   sil-instruction ::= 'witness_method' sil-method-attributes?
                         sil-type ',' sil-decl-ref ':' sil-type

-  %1 = witness_method $T, #Proto.method!1 \
+  %1 = witness_method $T, #Proto.method.uncurried \
     : $@convention(witness_method) <Self: Proto> U -> V
   // $T must be an archetype
-  // #Proto.method!1 must be a reference to a method of one of the protocol
+  // #Proto.method.uncurried must be a reference to a method of one of the protocol
   //   constraints on T
   // <Self: Proto> U -> V must be the type of the referenced method,
   //   generic on Self